-You display this view by clicking on Media on the Manage tab.
-This view displays information for each of the tape groups and disk arrays identified in the DIVA Core system.
+This view is displayed by clicking on Media on the Manage tab.
+This view displays information for each of the Tape Groups and disk arrays identified in the DIVA Core system.
 You filter the search using the lists at the top of the screen.